If you’re curious about the differences between pickleball and padel, you’re not alone in wondering which sport might be the perfect fit for you!Â

 About Padel Tennis

-Padel was accidentally created by Enrique Corcuera in 1969 when he built a smaller tennis court due to a lack of space and added walls to stop the ball bouncing away!
+Padel was accidentally created by Enrique Corcuera in 1969 when he built a smaller tennis court due to a lack of space and added walls to prevent the ball from bouncing away.

 If you’re wondering why padel has gained such popularity, check out our article on why padel is the fastest growing sport in the UK.